senorprogrammer/ufc_bugs/README.md

 # UFC Fight Pass Bugs

 The official UFC Fight Pass app is by far the buggiest app I've got running on my AppleTV and iOS devices.
 While the content is excellent, the entire usability experience is remarkably poor.
-It is in fact the buggest app on my AppleTV, by orders of magnitude.

 This repository is to track those bugs so I can stop fuming about them every time I encounter them.